Research Synthesis

 - User invites (email) — cloud Team+ only.

 - JWT group sync (self-hosted) shows group GUIDs instead of display names and has a 200-group-per-token limit.
-More critically, it does not automatically deprovision users — disabled Entra users cannot re-authenticate but existing sessions persist until expiry.
+It does not automatically deprovision users — disabled Entra users cannot re-authenticate but existing sessions persist until expiry.

 - Local user management (v0.62+) with embedded Dex IdP provides fallback/admin access alongside Entra ID OIDC.